top of page

 “Beyond the creation of a substantial number of jobs, ETC has demonstrated the role that a vibrant forestry industry can play in South Sudan.
 In addition to their operations, they have also built the only functional secondary school in Nzara County.
 Other corporate social responsibility emphases have included a comprehensive health package for their staff, an employment insurance scheme, a vegetable production centre for local HIV treatment facilities, and an active capacity building/skills transfer program.”
 USAID Report 2015

 Equatoria Teak Company is Western Equatoria State's largest private employer.
-Over 90% of our workforce are drawn from the local Nzara community and we prioritize investment in employee training programmes with emphasis on capacity building and employee advancement both in the workplace and in the community.
+More than 90% of our workforce is drawn from the local Nzara community and we prioritize investment in employee training programmes with emphasis on capacity building and employee advancement both in the workplace and community.
 We are committed to health and safety for our workers and have zero tolerance for forced or child labour.

 Outside the fund, Equatoria Teak Company has also:

-• Completed construction work on the facilities of the Comboni Sisters, Italian nuns who offer health and social services to the Nzara population
+• Completed construction work at the facilities of the Comboni Sisters, Italian nuns who offer health and social services to the Nzara population

 • Sponsored Independence Day Celebrations in Nzara